edmodlabs/techsummer-site-master/README.md

 ## Deployment

-To deploy this to production (GitHub Pages):
+This will run deploy the site to local node server (localhost:4000):

     npm start

-This will run deploy the site to Node.
+To deploy this to production, THIS WILL MAKE LIVE CHANGES (techstart.github.io):

     npm run deploy

 ## File Structure